 Chronic meth abuse can dramatically change the function of the brain leading to reduced motor skills and impaired learning.
 Methamphetamine can also impact the areas of the brain associated with memory and emotions and cause cognitive problems.
 Once a person becomes addicted to Meth, compulsively pursuing the drug becomes part of life, destroying careers, finances and the most important relationships.
 What’s more, the Meth user may become dishonest and commit outrageous acts that he or she would never have committed when sober.

-It is important to note that Methamphetamine abuse can cause sever brain damage – the same type of damage caused by Alzheimer’s disease, stroke or epilepsy.
+It is important to note that Methamphetamine abuse can cause severe brain damage – the same type of damage caused by Alzheimer’s disease, stroke or epilepsy.
 The damage can persist for a long time, even after discontinuation of the drug.
 Long-term Methamphetamine abuse can result in a variety of serious health problems: